Jocelin of Wells: Henry III's reign

 Jocelin and Peter des Roches, the Bishop of Winchester, anointed and crowned King Henry III, the young son of John, after John's death.
 Later, Jocelin was present at the battle with Eustace the Monk in 1217, which helped to secure Henry's rule.
 Jocelin supported Hubert de Burgh's work of ejecting French forces from England and regaining control of royal castles seized by Falkes de Breauté and other barons.
 In 1218, Jocelin was one of the itinerant justiciars for southwestern England.

 In 1218 and 1219, Jocelin also ended the dispute between his diocese and Glastonbury Abbey.
 Jocelin gave up any claim to control of the abbey, and the abbey gave the bishopric a number of estates.
 Previously, the bishops, as part of their attempt to annexe Glastonbury to their bishopric, had been known as the Bishop of Bath and Glastonbury.
 They also had held the office of abbot.
 In 1218, as part of the settlement, a new abbot was elected at Glastonbury.
 The papacy had never acknowledged Jocelin's claiming of the title of abbot.
 The historian J. A. Robinson felt that as part of the settlement, Jocelin began to use the title Bishop of Bath and Wells, but another historian, David Knowles, disagreed.

 After 1223, Jocelin was a baron of the exchequer.
 In 1225 he served the king as head of one of the receivers of the tax of a fifteenth.
 After the dismissal of Walter Mauclerk as treasurer, at first Jocelin, along with Richard Poore, the Bishop of Durham, took over many of the treasurer's functions, but this did not last long, and after 1233, Jocelin no longer was involved with financial affairs.
 He occasionally witnessed charters, however.
 After the fall of Peter des Roches in April 1234, Jocelin was given control of the Wardrobe.
 After this, he appears less regularly in royal government, but he did witness the reconfirmation of Magna Carta in 1237.

 Diocesan affairs

 With his brother Hugh, Jocelin founded St. John's Hospital at Wells.
 Jocelin promulgated a set of constitutions for the diocese, ordered that his diocesan clergy reside in their benefices, and gave land and income to the cathedral school.
-Glastonbury Abbey complained of Jocelin that he plundered lands of the abbey.
+Glastonbury Abbey complained of Jocelin that he plundered the lands of the abbey.
 Jocelin was also involved in mediating between William de Blois, the Bishop of Worcester, and Tewkesbury Abbey over William's rights over the abbey.
 Jocelin finally settled the dispute in 1232.

 Jocelin funded the building of Wells Cathedral, begun at the east end in the Early English Gothic style under Reginald Fitz Jocelin.
 The nave was completed, the west front begun.
 The new cathedral was consecrated on 23 October 1239 by Jocelin.
 Other construction work undertaken by Jocelin included the cloisters and bishop's palace at Wells, and a manor house at Wookey.